Brian Householder

 Communication Major

-If you’re a high school senior interested in Communication, your first step is to apply to and enroll at Rutgers–New Brunswick.
-Once you begin your Rutgers coursework, explore the field by taking 04:189:101 Introduction to Communication and Information Processes, a dynamic course that introduces key concepts and helps you discover whether the major is right for you.
+If you are a high school student Your first step is to apply to Rutgers–New Brunswick.
+During your first year, you can explore the field of communication by taking: 04:189:101 – Introduction to Communication and Information Processes This course introduces key concepts in communication and helps you decide whether the Communication major is the right fit for you.

 Upon completion of the 36-credit hours, students will meet the following: